Walks in Dublin: 21+ beautiful Walks & Hikes According to a Local

 10) Donabate to Portrane Cliff Walk

-The Portrane Cliff walk is one of the most beautiful coastal walks in Dublin, however, it is a little lesser known than that of its nearby neighbour, Howth.
 The trail begins at Donabate and continues for 2 kilometres until you reach Tower Bay at Portrane.
 The trail then loops back around totalling 4 kilometres altogether.

-Along the cliff path, you will be presented with amazing views of Dublin’s coastline.
-The Portrane Cliff walk is one of the best places in Dublin to watch the sunrise.
+Now, while this cliffs are rather small compared to Croaghaun Ireland’s highest sea cliffs, they are still rather beautiful.
+And along the path, you will be presented with amazing views of Dublinā€™s coastline.
+It is also one of the best places in the county to watch the sunrise!

 Hikes in Dublin